WebAssembly/design/Web.md

 generate a stack trace).
 However existing developer tools implementations are designed around the source map model of passing a URL from the VM to the dev tools code, which fetches and interprets the information.
-Therefore it is epxected that it will be much simpler to use "real" source maps than to design another format.
+Therefore it is expected that it will be much simpler to use "real" source maps than to design another format.

 Source maps also have known limitations (e.g. source variables cannot be